cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/README.txt

 In "essattatchment" are scripts related to the attachment of an ESS to a VRE site (e.g. wind).
 Using linear optimisation to maximise profit it charges and discharges from an ESS.
 This is also subject to further parameters for energy curtailment / export, which can work alongside the associated data inputs from "ukpowerother", which query BMRS to obtain these.

+In "ukexportcurtailmentimporter" there is a script to input curtailment and export data into the KG.
+This corresponds to the querying in "ukopowerother", and data that can be used to run "essattatchment".